Don't have an account?

 Pay attention.
 But don’t just hear this time … Listen!

-Know your targeted publisher better than you know yourself!
 Know the going advance being offered to new authors, especially if you don’t have an agent to guide you.
 If you accept an advance less than what is currently given, you’ve set a new standard.
 You not only jeopardize your own career, but the careers of those new authors who come after you.

-Know the pseudonym policy.
 You may be asked to take a pseudonym … it may even be phrased as publisher’s preference.
 Know that you can fight to keep your own name if that’s your desire, without jeopardizing the sale.
 It’s called negotiation.
 You may not win, but you’ll walk away knowing you asked for what you wanted.
 Better than giving up without making the effort.

-Know what the make or break issues are for you going in.
 When the call comes you don’t want to be caught unprepared.

 The fact is, I didn’t know any more the day after I got *The Call* than I did the day before, when I was still *unpublished*.
 That’s the truth.
 So stop, look and listen.
 Absorb it all … and then go with your gut.
 It got you this far.